 Entrepreneurs Institute refers to Wealth Dynamics Pte Ltd, a Singapore private limited company and one of the companies in the Pre-IPO Group.

 Entrepreneur Resorts refers to Entrepreneur Resorts Limited, a Seychelles public listed company on the Seychelles Merj Stock Exchange (Ticker: ERL).
-Entrepreneur Resorts was acquired by Genius Group in 2020 (spin off to be completed by end of September 2023).
+Entrepreneur Resorts was acquired by Genius Group in 2020.